Testing and Evaluation Services

 - Students who submit scores of 4 or higher on IB-SL Examinations receive credit by exam if they have also earned the IB diploma.

 - Other credit by examination.
-With the approval of the appropriate academic dean and department chair or program director, a student may take an examination in any undergraduate course offered by the University for which he or she has reason to feel qualified.
+With the approval of the appropriate academic dean and department chair or program director, a student may take an examination in any undergraduate course offered by the University for which they have reason to feel qualified.
 A candidate may apply to take course examinations only after registering as a student at the University.
 Exams are given at the convenience of the administering department.
 A student who earns a satisfactory score will receive credit for the course.

 Application forms for course exams are available at the TES office.
 A student who intends to apply for an exam over a first-year course should obtain a course outline from the department that offers the course; only students who have the equivalent in knowledge or training of that presented in the outline should apply for the exam.